ILLIXR/ILLIXR/docs/docs/glossary.md

 #### QEMU-KVM

-An open source virtulization tool and machine emulator.
+An open source virtualization tool and machine emulator.
 See the instructions for running [ILLIXR under Virtualization][63].

 For more information, see the [official QEMU page][11].